-Crematory management/operations represents the actual operation and management of client-owned crematories.
+Crematory management/operations represent the actual operation and management of client-owned crematories.
+Currently the segment provides these services primarily to municipalities in Europe.

 Cremation columbarium and niche units are produced by the segment for the placement/display of urns and other containers of cremated remains.
 The principal markets targeted by the segment include church and university markets, affinity groups and other emerging memorialization markets.